renovatebot/renovate/docs/usage/gitlab-bot-security.md

 ## Status of the Renovate app for GitLab

-We're trying to find a workable design for the GitLab app, so we can enable it safely again.
+We are trying to find a workable design for the GitLab app, so we can enable it safely again.
 If you have any ideas, please open a [discussion](https://github.com/renovatebot/renovate/discussions) and let us know!

 GitLab introduced Group Access Tokens & API for paid & self-hosted instances, but a good permission setup/flow is still not possible.